 DIY vs. developer

 The time it takes to design a website will largely be determined by what approach you want to use.
 If you create a site with a web designer or developer, it might take less effort on your part but more time due to complexity.
 On the other hand, the learning curve involved with building a website will certainly take some time.
 That said, an easy-to-use website builder can streamline the process.
+Check out our guide on the best AI website builders to see how AI can assist in your website creation.

 The more pages you create, the longer it takes to develop your site.
 Landing pages and one-page websites can sometimes take one to two days to complete, while the extra deliverables required in multipage or multilingual websites could take up to months - and for that period you might need to consider under construction website templates.
 On top of that, larger websites will require you to devote more time to brainstorming and creating texts, images, decorative elements and more.